emjkenz/Cinema-Release-Schedule/README.md

 **Search for movies:**

-Users can search for specific movies that are currently showing on the selected ceinema by typing a movie title into the search bar located at the top of the page.
+Users can search for specific movies that are currently screening on the selected cinema by typing a movie title into the search bar located at the top of the page.

 As they type, the list of movies will be filtered to display only the matching titles.
 ![Search Movie](assets/images/search-movie.gif)